misirov/Blingathon-2021/README.md

 # Blingathon-2021
-Files and final demo project for the 30 hour hackathon using blockchain technology.
+30 hour hackathon using blockchain technology.

 # Result
 We made it to the finals!